Platt scaling

-Description
+Problem formalization

 Consider the problem of binary classification: for inputs x, we want to determine whether they belong to one of two classes, arbitrarily labeled +1 and −1.
 We assume that the classification problem will be solved by a real-valued function f, by predicting a class label y = sign(f(x)).
 For many problems, it is convenient to get a probability $P(y=1|x)$, i.e. a classification that not only gives an answer, but also a degree of certainty about the answer.
 Some classification models do not provide such a probability, or give poor probability estimates.